vedantjaiswal-git/mycobot280pi-ros2-manipulation/README.md

 ## Limitations And Future Work

-- Quantitative results are not included yet.
-TODO: add validated timing, accuracy, and success-rate results if available.
 - YOLO model weights are excluded from Git.
-TODO: publish reviewed weights as a release artifact if licensing and dataset ownership allow it.
 - Some hardware parameters are currently constants in code.
-TODO: move workspace bounds, bin positions, and camera calibration into ROS parameters/config files.
 - Final validation should be run on Ubuntu 24.04 with ROS 2 Jazzy using `colcon build --symlink-install`.
-- The repository license for mesh assets and course-derived material still needs final confirmation before a fully public release.

 ## Documentation